imagingbook/gopro-file-renamer/README.md

 ## How to use

 * A Java runtime must be installed on your machine and the `java` executable must be on the path.
-* Download [renamer.jar](https://github.com/imagingbook/gopro-file-renamer/tree/master/assets/renamer.jar) to your local file system.
+* Download [**assets/renamer.jar**](https://github.com/imagingbook/gopro-file-renamer/tree/master/assets/renamer.jar) to your local file system.
 This is an executable
   JAR file which includes all dependencies.
 * Open a command or shell window in the same location and type
   ```
   java -jar renamer.jar
   ```

-This should open a window for choosing the root directory of the video files, which includes a few options to select:
+This should open a window for choosing the root directory of the video files, which includes a few options to select.
+For example (on Win11):

 ![img.png](docs/images/directory-chooser-marked.png)

+Click `Select` to start renaming or `Cancel` to stop.
+A protocol is output to the console.

+## Disclaimer

+This is a private project with no industry affiliations or commercial interests.
+Use this software at your own risk (see [LICENSE](LICENSE)).